dclelland/Plinth/README.md

 Implements fast pointwise power operations for `Scalar` and `Matrix`.

-Includes special functions for taking integer powers of matrices, for use when successive application of `vDSP.multiply` will be faster than `vForce.pow` (which is quite an expensive operation).
-This also supports negative integers by applying `vDSP.reciprocal` to the result.
+Includes special functions for taking integer powers of matrices, for use when recursive application of `vDSP.multiply` will be faster than `vForce.pow` (which is quite an expensive operation).

+This also supports negative integers by applying `vForce.reciprocal` to the result.

 ### [Exponentiation](Sources/Plinth/Extensions/Mathematics/Exponentiation.swift)